 2800-11 INPUT INTO NRC TRACKING SYSTEMS

-11.01 Input into the Licensing ().
+11.01 Input into the Web-Based Licensing System (WBL).

 Enclosure 1 provides a listing of license program codes, associated with this IMC, with the associated inspection priorities.
-Regions should enter data promptly into at the time a new license is issued or an inspection has been performed, including the dates for initial inspections of new licensees, the last inspection date, and the next inspection date for licensees already inspected.
-When changes are made to the next inspection date (reductions in the inspection intervals), regions should enter the data for the revised next inspection date into and enter the Special Inspection Code on the Inspection and Enforcement Screen, as described in Section 06.04(b).
+Regions should enter data promptly into WBL at the time a new license is issued or an inspection has been performed, including the dates for initial inspections of new licensees, the last inspection date, and the next inspection date for licensees already inspected.
+When changes are made to the next inspection date (reductions in the inspection intervals), regions should enter the data for the revised next inspection date into WBL and enter the Special Inspection Code on the Inspection and Enforcement Screen, as described in Section 06.04(b).

 11.02 Input into the Nuclear Material Events Database (NMED).

-manages NMED for all materials-related incidents and events.
-The regional office is responsible for ensuring that is notified of all material-related incidents.
+NMSS manages NMED for all materials-related incidents and events.
+The regional office is responsible for ensuring that NMSS is notified of all material-related incidents.
 The regional office shall also forward annotated copies (with the NMED event number, event notification, or both on each document) of all documentation regarding a materials incident (i.e., “Preliminary Notifications,” reports of medical events, follow-up inspection reports) to the NMED contractor and the NRC NMED Project Manager.

 The regional office is responsible for ensuring that sufficient information is provided for the NMED item to be considered “complete.”
 For documents that are publicly available, entry into ADAMS meets the requirement for forwarding documents.
 For documents that are not publicly available, the regional office must redact the non-publicly available information from the document so that the document can be placed in ADAMS as publicly available.
 Only publicly available information can be placed into NMED.